sferentzi/prex/REAMDE.md

 - test_server.sh (Bash script, testing the server state)
 - test_test_server.sh (Bash script, testing the server testing script)
 - test.sh (will be not used, test file during development)
-- ToDos.txt (the raw instuctios of this README.md document)
+- ToDos.txt (the raw instuctions of this README.md document)

 # Instructions, setting up the *whole System*

 # Prepare *Jenkins* VM

-## Set IP Addpress to:
+## Set IP Address to:
 ~~~
 192.168.56.10
 ~~~